-This example is actually the very first project on which the founders collaborated when they met.
+This project with the combination of coding and non-coding cassettes in one vector is actually the very first project on which the founders collaborated when they met.

 The goal was to engineer a complex metabolic pathway, in that case the glycosylation machinery of a mouse cell lines, by simultaneously inducing the expression of one glycosyltransferase (FUT3) and decreasing the expression of another endogenous glycosyltransferase (B3GALT6).

-The strategy chosen for this was to assemble a vector containing both a cDNA expressing cassette, that is the FUT3 ORF driven by a Pol II promoter, and a B3GALT6 specific shRNA cassette driven by a Pol III promoter.
+The strategy chosen for this was to assemble combining coding and non-coding cassettes in one vector, that is the FUT3 ORF driven by a Pol II promoter, and a B3GALT6 specific shRNA cassette driven by a Pol III promoter.
 A selection cassette was also required to select stable transfectants of a previously engineered cell lines (based on murine 4T1 cell line), with limited option available (Hygromycin resistance imperatively).

 FUT3 expression was expected catalyze the biosynthesis of a glycan ligand specific of the E-selectin, while B3GLAT6 expression was involved in the biosynthesis of another glycan recognized by P-selectin.
 In order to evaluate both individual effect of the cassettes, some vectors contained a FUT3 antisense ORF and/or a scramble shRNA as negative control of either.